iamsayan/ultimate-facebook-comments/readme.txt

 = I want to migrate from other Facebook comments plugin.
 What are the steps? =

-Just copy Facebook App ID and paste it on plugin settings page and this plugin will do the rest.
-Also, don't forget to configure plugin setting according to your need.
+Just copy Facebook App ID form your exisitng plugin and copy App Secret from Facebook Developer Account and paste these two on plugin settings page and this plugin will do the rest.
+Also, please configure plugin setting according to your need.

-= As I am using other Facebook plugins, the Facebook SDK is already loaded by that plugin and Comments are not showing.
-What is the solution? =

-Add these snippets in your functions.php file: `add_filter( 'ufc_facebook_sdk_reinit_method', '__return_true' );` and this will definitely work.

 = How to show Facebook comment count on front end posts meta? =